deliawolf/IPsec-point-to-point/README.md

 R2(config-isakmp)#group 15
 ```
 2. Create Pre-shared Key
-  - ISAKMP pre-shared key: cisco123 (the address is ip from other end. in here it mean the ip from R2)
+  - ISAKMP pre-shared key: cisco123 (the address is ip from other end.
+R1 using R2 ip as destination and vise versa)

 R1:
 ```